Welcome to Part Four of our Web Site Traffic Blueprint article series, where we explain how to automate traffic to your website using WordPress.

 The Publicize feature adds a new section to your Publish box …

-Now, as soon as you publish new content, it will automatically get shared online to every account you have set up …
+Now, whenever you publish new content, it will automatically get shared on every account you have set up …

 CommentLuv